Sipley/proposal-defense/index.md

 ## Broader impacts

-> 1. `R` package for simulating and detecting escape-and-radiate coevolution
-> 2. Cophylogenetic comparative framework
+> 1. Foundation for cophylogenetic comparative framework
-> 3. Empowerment of more diverse and inclusive professoriate
+> 2. Empowerment of more diverse and inclusive professoriate
-> 4. Reproducibility of science
+> 3. Reproducibility of science
-> 5. Increased computational literacy of biologists
+> 4. Increased computational literacy of biologists
-> 6. Independent research experiences for 3 undergraduates
+> 5. Independent research experiences for 3 undergraduates
-> 7. Doctoral training for me
+> 6. Doctoral training for me

 --- &twocol